YES, that name is correct. You definitely need Rattlesnake Masters in your sunny garden.

 “The Mesquakies used it in their ceremonial rattlesnake dance and used the roots to treat rattlesnake bites.
 The bristly flower heads are arranged like a pitchfork, suggesting a possible use as a snake stick to pin down the head of a rattlesnake.
 There is no evidence for the efficacy of this plant in prevention or treatment of any medical condition.
 Native Americans would use the fibrous leaves of this perennial plant for weaving purposes, like making sandals and baskets.”

 To say it plainly: although its name says otherwise, Rattlesnake Master does not help or prevent snakebite or any other medical condition.
-It will however make your garden look like a living sculpture garden.
+There are actually quite a few native plants that have common names given for their perceived medical value.
+Other plants named for their alleged healing powers include Culver’s Root, Boneset, and Joe Pye Weed.

 More about the name (it’s a…carrot?)

-Rattlesnake Master’s Latin name (Eryngium yuccifolium) includes “yucca”—which was inspired by its cactus-like looks.
-But it’s not part of the yucca family—it’s actually related to carrots!
+Rattlesnake Master’s Latin name (Eryngium yuccifolium) includes “yucca” inspired by its cactus-like appearance.
+But it’s not part of the yucca family—it’s actually related to carrots.

-Rubbing a leaf between your fingers will release its carroty smell, and it has a long root (called a taproot) that looks very carrot-like.
+Rubbing a leaf between your fingers will release its carroty smell.
+Its long root (called a taproot) looks very carrot-like.

 Taproot = drought-resilient powers

 This carrot-esque taproot is the reason why Rattlesnake Masters are drought-resistant experts.
-They store up water in this taproot, allowing the plant to thrive even during dry spells.
-(In fact, every plant that has a taproot is great with droughts—they’re like an underground water bottle for plants.
-Butterfly Weed also has a taproot and is similarly resilient.)
+They store water and sugar in this taproot, allowing the plant to thrive even during dry spells.
+In fact, every plant with a taproot is great in droughts.
+Butterfly Weed (a type of milkweed) also has a taproot and is similarly resilient.

 Rattlesnake Master has a great story and it looks incredible year-round.
 If you live in the Mid-Atlantic or Midwest (or even the lower parts of the Northeast), plant some in your sunny garden ASAP.
 Read on to find out how to plant Rattlesnake Masters.